JDLeongomez/JDL_website/content/en/authors/linmor/_index.md

 - Former Undergraduate Students
 ---

-Lina is a Psychologist and business administrator, interested in mental health within organizations.
+Lina is a psychologist from [El Bosque University](https://www.uelbosque.edu.co/) and business administrator from [Pontificia Universidad Javeriana](https://www.javeriana.edu.co/home ).
+She has an interest in mental health within organizations.
 She has knowledge of clinical psychology and experience in the design and implementation of social projects.
-Member of the SDSN Youth Solutions Hub.
+Member of SDSN Youth Solutions Hub.

-Lina first did her undergraduate research project between 2016 and 2017, and then worked as a research assistant under my supervision.
+Lina first did her undergraduate research project between 2016 and 2017, and then worked as a research assistant under my supervision, training in research methods, and supporting research processes as a research assistant under my supervision.
+In 2020 Lina has been working on data analysis and programming in R under my guidance.

 ## **BSc Research Project**